dreaming-games/bomber-server/README.md

 - Before a game, clients can also query the names of other players in the game with the ```names``` message, to which the server will respond with N messages of the format ```named I NAME``` for all N players, where I is the player number, name NAME is the player name for that player number.
+These named message will also be send to everybody just before a game starts.
 - When a game has finished you will receive the message ```idle``` (as well as game over messages described later) to signify that you are in the position to join another game.
 This ```idle``` message may also be received when first establishing a connection to the server.